jdc-cunningham/pi-zero-2-robot-navigation-head/devlog/system_roadmap.md

   - [ ] ranging
     - [ ] accurately point the beams at things and get their distances account for geometry offset issues
+- [ ] pan/tilt command
+  - [ ] figure out some formulas to get deg in and pwm ms out
+  - [ ] verify externally by camera that it's correct
-- [ ] accurately measure displacement'
+- [ ] accurately measure displacement (IMU)
   - [ ] factor in offset due to switching out MPU6050 with MPU9250
   - [x] measure rotation
     - did this with TLR project